JOB TITLE: Case Manager

 - Upon hiring, complete the next domestic violence training offered by Riley Center.

-- BA/BS degree in social services, psychology or other related field.
+- BA degree in social services, psychology or other related field.
 Equivalent work experience acceptable in lieu of degree.

 - Experience working with survivors of domestic violence in direct services.